Heat Advisory issued for Anderson, Bell, Bosque, Comanche, Coryell, Dallas, Eastland by NWS - NewsBreak

-Effective: 2022-07-14 05:22:00 CDT Expires: 2022-07-14 07:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Camp; Cass; Harrison; Marion; Morris; Upshur A strong thunderstorm will impact portions of western Marion, southwestern Cass, northwestern Harrison, northeastern Upshur, southern Morris and southeastern Camp Counties through 715 AM CDT At 627 AM CDT, Doppler radar was tracking a strong thunderstorm over Lone Star, or 14 miles east of Pittsburg, moving southeast at 15 mph.
-HAZARD...Winds in excess of 40 mph and penny size hail.
+Effective: 2022-07-14 12:00:00 CDT Expires: 2022-07-14 17:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Mason; McCulloch; San Saba A strong thunderstorm will impact portions of southeastern McCulloch, Mason and southwestern San Saba Counties through 500 PM CDT At 410 PM CDT, Doppler radar was tracking a strong thunderstorm over Pontotoc, moving southwest at 30 mph.
+HAZARD...Wind gusts up to 50 mph and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Daingerfield, Hughes Springs, Lone Star, Ore City, Diana, Jenkins, Cedar Springs, Berea, Avinger, Lassater, Center Point and Holly Springs.
-MAX HAIL SIZE...0.75 IN MAX WIND GUST...40 MPH
+Locations impacted include Mason, Art, Pontotoc, Loyal Valley, Fredonia, Camp San Saba, Streeter, Hedwigs Hill, Camp Air, Hilda, Long Mountain, Grit, Katemcy, Voca, Koockville, The Intersection Of Highway 29 And Ranch Road 1222 and Us-87 Near The Mason-Gillespie County Line.
+MAX HAIL SIZE...0.75 IN MAX WIND GUST...50 MPH

 Comments / 0